farahc123/tech501-bench-udemy-pathways/Project 10/Commands.md

 - `kubectl rollout status deployment <deployment name>` -- -- gives you the status of rollouts (i.e. updates) to a deployment (can also be used on DaemonSets and StatefulSets)
 - `kubectl rollout restart deployment <deployment name>` -- stops the current rollout and restarts it (useful if more changes have been made during the original rollout)
-- `kubectl rollout undo deployment <deployment name>` -- undoes the last rollout of a deployment, i.e. reverts to the previous revision (this is a form of K8s version control)
+- `kubectl rollout undo deployment <deployment name>` -- undoes the last rollout of a deployment, i.e. reverts to the previous revision (this is K8s version control in action)
-  - `kubectl rollout undo deployment <deployment name --to-revision=<revision number>` -- reverts a deployment to the given rollout/revision number
+  - `kubectl rollout undo deployment <deployment name --to-revision=<revision number>` -- reverts a deployment to the given rollout/revision number with zero downtime
 - `kubectl rollout pause deployment <deployment name>` -- pauses a rollout of a deployment
 - `kubectl rollout resume deployment <deployment name>` -- resumes the rollout of a deployment
 - `kubectl rollout history deployment <deployment name>` -- lists past deployment rollouts and their details